Vogtle Electric Generating Plant: Loss of power incident

 The temperature of the Unit 1 core coolant increased from 90 F to 136 F during the 36 minutes required to re-energize the A-side bus.
 Throughout the event, non-vital power was continuously available to Unit 1 from off-site sources.
 However, the Vogtle electrical system was not designed to permit easy interconnection of the Unit 1 vital busses to non-vital power or the Unit 2 electrical busses.
 Since this incident, Plant Vogtle has implemented changes to the plant that allow the non-vital electrical buses to transfer power to the vital buses in this type of scenario.

 This electrical fault also affected Unit 2 by causing breakers in the 230 kV switchyard to trip, cutting off power to RAT 2-B and vital bus "B." EDG 2-B subsequently started and restored power to the vital bus.
 At the same time, the electrical disturbance from the falling line striking the ground was detected by protective safeties on the Unit 2 main step-up transformer and a protective relay actuated, opening the transformer's output breaker.
 This caused a full load rejection to Unit 2, leading to a turbine trip and subsequently, a reactor scram.

 After Unit 2 tripped, the "B" non-vital electrical train lost power as it attempted to transfer from UAT 2-B (powered by the turbine generator) to the failed RAT 2-B, causing two of the reactor coolant pumps and one of the main feedwater pumps to trip.
 Despite this, plant cool-down proceeded safely.
 At 9:03 p.m., the RAT 2-B breakers in the switchyard were reset and offsite power was restored to the vital and non-vital "B" electrical trains, allowing reactor coolant pumps 2 and 4 to be restarted.
-EDG 2-B was shutdown.
+EDG 2-B was shut down.

 It was later determined that the fault disturbance caused by the line falling was not of significant magnitude to trip the protective relay per design and should not have caused Unit 2 to shut down.
 Further investigation found that current transformers on the main transformer were improperly set.
 The controls were adjusted to the proper setting.
 Had the CTs been properly set initially, the Unit 2 would have remained online.